 EP provides faculty members several tools to record lectures and produce transcripts of those recordings for students.
-Requesting captioning for recorded lectures is an inclusive measure for presenting course content to student.
+Captioning lectures is an inclusive measure for presenting course content to students.

-Note: Unedited Automated/Machine captions should not be used in courses with an identified accommodation need, in these cases please work with disability services and the help desk to process Professional/Human captions to ensure the highest degree of accuracy.
+Note: Unedited machine-generated captions should not be used in courses with an identified accommodation need.
+In these cases please work with Disability Services and the Help Desk to process Professional/Human captions to ensure the highest degree of accuracy.

 - Setting up Audio Transcripts in Zoom